vuejs/v2.vuejs.org/source/api/directives.md

 ### v-on

 - This directive requires exactly one argument.
+- This directive requires the value to be a Function or an expression.

 Attaches an event listener to the element.
 The event type is denoted by the argument.
+It is also the only directive that can be used with the `key` filter.
 For more details see [Listening for Events](/guide/events.html).

 ### v-model